Mostafa-Elnagar/brand-reputation-data-platform/README.md

 - An AWS Lambda function that performs **listing-based** ingestion from Reddit.
 - A Step Functions state machine triggered by EventBridge on a **schedule**.
 - Landing-zone JSONL data in S3, and **Bronze Iceberg tables** populated via AWS Glue.
+- **Silver Layer** enrichment with sentiment analysis using Google Gemini Flash.
 - Run metadata and checkpoints stored in DynamoDB, plus metrics in CloudWatch.

 ---